The festival

 A unique annual opportunity to celebrate bold, popular and unifying cinema.
 The FIFCL, Europe’s only festival dedicated exclusively to international comedies, offers a unique competition.

-The Festival hosts world and/or Belgian premieres of all types of comedy (pure, social, romantic, dramatic, black, musical, etc.) in shorts, features and documentaries.
+The Festival welcomes world and/or Belgian premieres of all forms of comedy, whether pure, social, romantic, dramatic, black or musical, through shorts, features and documentaries.

-Over the past 10 years, numerous Belgian and international talents have made their mark on the Festival: Benoît Poelvoorde, Carole Bouquet, Valérie Lemercier, Nathalie Baye, Jean-Claude Van Damme, Nisrin Erradi, Gérard Lanvin, Giuseppe Maggio, Robinne Lee, André Dussollier, Inka Friedrich, Christian Clavier, Souheila Yacoub, Sergi López, Bouli Lanners, Olivier Gourmet, Clara McGregor, Dany Boon, Karin Viard, Mariloup Wolfe, Jonathan Cohen, Mara Bestelli, Franck Dubosc and Lambert Wilson.
+Over the past 10 years, numerous Belgian and international talents have made their mark on the Festival: Jean Reno, Benoît Poelvoorde, Carole Bouquet, Valérie Lemercier, Nathalie Baye, Jean-Claude Van Damme, Nisrin Erradi, Giorgio Cantarini, Gérard Lanvin, Giuseppe Maggio, Robinne Lee, André Dussollier, Inka Friedrich, Christian Clavier, Souheila Yacoub, Thierry Lhermitte, Loubna Abidar, Emmanuelle Devos, Sergi López, Bouli Lanners, Paula Malia, Olivier Gourmet, Finnegan Oldfield, Michèle Laroque, Clara McGregor, Dany Boon, Karin Viard, Mariloup Wolfe, Jonathan Cohen, Mara Bestelli, Franck Dubosc and Lambert Wilson.

 Moroccan actress Sarah Perles presents an acting award to young Quebec actress Juliette Bharucha / © Renaud Gavroy